vlafranca/dapp/README.md

 ## Local Proxy

 `src/setupProxy.js` was setup to avoid getting CORS errors on coingecko apis requests and retrieve the error message correctly.
 A basic condition has been put in place in thunk but this should be globally configured for future developments/deployments to manage api urls correctly.

+## TODO improvements

+- Connect components to store with `connect()` utility from redux and `mapStateToProps`
+- Better management of configuration depending environment
+- Better management of api urls
+- split thunk into dedicated feature